Integrity - Service - Merit

 Level 3 support is for students who require significant accommodations and/or modifications to the content of the curriculum.
 Level 3 students may also require direct teaching in social-skills development.
 Students may require the support of an Educational Assistant who works 1:1 with the student to help support their learning support plan.

 The Self-Contained Classroom is for students with significant learning needs, which may include intellectual or developmental disabilities.
 This class will be taught by a highly trained special educator and assistants including support by other related professionals such as Speech Language Pathologists, School Psychologists and Occupational Therapists.
-A specialized curriculum will focus on functional academics that teach real world skills taught in conjuction with a modified regular curriculum.
+A specialized curriculum will focus on functional academics that teach real world skills taught in conjunction with a modified regular curriculum.

 Students on monitor status do not receive learning support services.
 They are placed on monitor if an academic concern is noted in the admissions process or in mainstream classes at ISM.
 A Learning Support teacher monitors their progress through reports and contact with mainstream teachers.
 A student may also be placed on monitor if they have documentation from a qualified professional educational provider which states accommodations are needed for a student to access the mainstream curriculum.
 A Learning Support teacher oversees that accommodations are available to the student in the mainstream.